code-423n4/2023-07-arcade-findings/data/deekcrypto-G.md

 ```

 ## 3
-If-else statement can be simplified.
+The if-else statement can be simplified.
 Reduces gas cost by 34.

 Line 138 ensures that `amount > withdrawable`:
 ```